zalando/postgres-operator/docs/administrator.md

 ### Generate a K8 secret resource

 Generate the K8 secret resource that will contain your service account's credentials.
-It highly recommended to use a service account and limit it's scope to just the WAL-E bucket.
+It's highly recommended to use a service account and limit its scope to just the WAL-E bucket.

 ```yaml